 The blessing will remind Ally to choose God and choose life.
 If she chooses to live her life for God, the Lord will develop her physically, emotionally, mentally, and spiritually.
 Deuteronomy 30:19-20 says, ” This is the day I call the heavens and the earth as witnesses against you that i have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live and that you may love the Lord your God, listen to his voice, and hold fast to him.
 For the Lord is your life, and he will give you many years in the land he swore to give to your fathers, Abraham, Isaac and Jacob.”

 Ally’s dad added that God will also confirm Ally’s identity and to whom she belongs to.
 Ally is a woman of God, and He will also reveal Ally’s true purpose in life as she continues to follow Him.
 Other women stood to speak blessings to Ally.
 Soon the six women who were chosen to bestow blessings to Ally were called one by one.

-As Mavic bestowed her blessing to Ally, I was touched by her statement and I quote, ” I don’t need to tell you anything because you already know.
+When Ally’s mom bestowed her blessing to Ally, she started with, “There is nothing more to say.
+I don’t need to tell you anything because you already know.
 We always talk about anything and we do that all the time.”
-Because Mavic and Mike chose to continue homeschooling their children until high school, they have created a unique bond with each other.
+Ally was homeschooled together with her two other siblings and they created a unique bond with each other.
 More than the goals achieved, lessons learned and formulas memorized, it’s the moment by moment conversation they had with each other that really mattered.
-They know each other very well, so just like what Mavic said, “there’s nothing more to say.”

 Our children will also serve Him.
 Future generations will hear about the wonders of the Lord.
 His righteous acts will be told to those not yet born.
 They will hear about everything He has done.
 Psalm 22:3-31